Frequently Asked Questions

 10 .
 How can I get more information?

-Questions can be addressed to the School Improvement office at 678-839-6062.
-For specific questions about the program, click here.
-Application status questions are directed to the COE Graduate Studies Office at 678-839-5946.
+Questions can be addressed to the School Improvement office at 678-839-6062 or email@example.com.
+Application status questions should be directed to the COE Graduate Studies Office at 678-839-5946.

 11. Will I receive a certificate upgrade when I complete the Doctorate in School Improvement? (this information applies to GEORGIA STUDENTS ONLY)